texhour/texhour.github.io/access.md

 # Accessibility

-## Soon: Special TeX Hour with Jonathan Godfrey
+## Special TeX Hour with Jonathan Godfrey

-In late November or early December there will be a special TeX Hour, focussed on LaTeX and Accessibility.
+On Thursday 1 December there will be a special TeX Hour, focussed on STEM and Accessibility.
+It will last 2 hours.
 We're pleased that Jonathan Godfrey, a blind senior lecturer in Statistics and stalwart of the Blind Math list, will be one of our special guests.
-We hope to make an announcement here early October.
+[There's more information here]({% post_url 2022-12-01-texhour %}).

 ## Related videos